ricardoyanez/grazing/README.md

 ### X05BAF

-`X05BAF` returns the amount of processor time used since an unspecified previous time, via the routine name.
+Returns the amount of processor time used since an unspecified previous time, via the routine name.

 ```Fortran
 real FUNCTION X05BAF()